-Industrial Production in Portugal increased 2.30 percent in December of 2025 over the same month in the previous year.
+Industrial Production in Portugal increased 1.20 percent in January of 2026 over the same month in the previous year.
 Industrial Production in Portugal is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Portugal Industrial Production is projected to trend around 1.50 percent in 2027, according to our econometric models.
+In the long-term, the Portugal Industrial Production is projected to trend around 1.50 percent in 2027 and 1.70 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast